pyokosmeme/FGtoAshes/PMC.md

 but why, and what?

-this is not an explainer for dummies, because there are no dummies and nothing will be explained here. this is a spinglasscore manifesto.
+this is not an explainer for dummies, because there are no dummies and nothing will be explained here. this is a spinglass-core manifesto.

 > you best start believing in statistical mechanics of spinglass, you're living in one